-Every year, Barnard faculty lead programs abroad - either as part of a semester course or as stand-alone opportunities in the summer or winter.
-The Dean for International and Global Strategy, often in conjunction with academic departments, makes financial support available to keep program costs low for students.
+Every year, Barnard faculty lead programs off-campus - either as part of a semester course or as stand-alone opportunities in the summer or winter.

-Architecture: Design Studio III - Oslo, Norway and Stockholm, Sweden
+Architecture: Design Studio III - Mexico City, Mexico

 Visual Arts: Capstone Experience for Majors - Berlin, Germany